When the weather gets cold, I LOVE onion soup!

 - Grated Gruyere Cheese (or cheese of your choice)

-Add mirin and garlic, and continue cooking 15-20 minutes until onions caramelize and turn light brown.
+- Add mirin and garlic, and continue cooking additional 10-15 minutes until onions caramelize and turn light brown.
 Do not let them burn.

-Put one slice of cheesy bread in each bowl of soup.
+- Put cheesy bread in each bowl of soup.